teivah/teivah/README.md

 ## About Me

-I'm a software engineer specialized in backend development and distributed systems.

-I have extensive experience in designing and implementing resilient, responsive, scalable and maintainable systems.

-I love learning, sharing and facing challenges.
+I'm a software engineer specializing in backend development and distributed systems.
+I have extensive experience in designing and implementing resilient, responsive, scalable, and maintainable systems.
+I love learning, sharing, and facing challenges.
 Last but not least, I am also an open-source enthusiast.

 Main interests:
 * Clean code 🧽